james-haddock/get-sorty/README.md

 ### Shared Memory - Daemon Service and Configuration CLI
 The application operates as a daemon service, discreetly monitoring file system activity with minimal impact on system resources, ensuring a smooth user experience.

   In addition, a separate Command Line Interface (CLI) is provided for configuration.
 This CLI can be used in conjunction with the service, allowing users to adjust settings and parameters as needed.
-IPC with the daemon is achieved via shared memory, providing a highly performant, efficient and flexible means of interaction.
+IPC with the daemon is achieved via shared memory, providing a highly performant, efficient and flexible means of bilateral communication.

   This combination of a low-impact background service and a separate, interactive CLI contributes to the application's usability and adaptability.